 To a Lamp Post

-We have found the most successful way to hang a banner across a street is to use secure cables.
-Ideally you have an upper and lower cable.
-Using the eyelets on the banner you hang the banner from the cables using rings or hooks.
-A rope is attached to each of the end eyelets to pull the banner apart.
-A simpler, but less secure option is to just use a top cable and use the end eyelets on the bottom of the banner.
-When a cross street banner is exposed it can be a good idea to have semi circular slots cut in across the street banner to reduce the wind load.
+Using rings or hooks, you attach the banner from each of the eyelets to the cables.
+A simpler, but less secure, option is to just use a top cable and use the end eyelets on the bottom of the banner.
+It can be a good idea to cut semi-circular slots across the banner to reduce wind load in areas where wind often traps.

 From the Ceiling

-A simple way to hang a small banner from a ceiling is to use poster rails which clamp onto the top and bottom of the banner.
-For larger banners a better option is to get a banner with welded pockets.
-In the top pocket you can then use a hollow tube through which you feed rope to hang the banner.
-Alternatively you could use a wooden dowel with drilled ends to take a hanging rope on either end.
-The bottom pocket is used to take a weighted pole to keep the banner hanging straight and easy to read.
+For larger banners, a better option is to get a banner with welded pockets.
+In the top pocket, you can put a hollow tube through which you feed the rope through to hang the banner.
+Alternatively, you could use a wooden dowel with drilled ends and add rope on either side.
+The bottom pocket is used to put a weighted pole which keeps the banner hanging straight.

 On Scaffold